csaf-poc/csaf_distribution/docs/csaf_provider.md

 # Let user send password with the request, if set to true the input-field in the web interface will be disappeared.
 #no_passphrase = false

-# Validate the uploaded CSAF document against the JSON schema.
+# Skip validation of the uploaded CSAF document against the JSON schema.
+Default: false.
 #no_validation = false

 # Disable the web interface.